How to File

 - You can submit your disclosure of wrongdoing online or by filling out the form below.
 It's your choice.

-- If you selected to complete a hard copy form, you can submit it either in person, to the Office by mail or facsimile at 613-946-2151 (secure transmission).
+- If you selected to complete a hard copy form, you can submit it either in person, to the Office by mail or facsimile at 613-946-2151 (not a secure transmission).
 Please do not use e-mail as it is not a secure means of transmission.

 - Respect the confidentiality of the process, as we do, while we review your complaint and determine next steps.